Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

-We acknowledge very helpful discussions with Chandra Varma, Andrew Mackenzie, Andrey Chubukov and Jan Zaanen.
-EB acknowledges the hospitality of the Aspen Center for Physics, supported by National Science Foundation grant PHY-1607611, where part of this work was done.
+\acknow{We have had helpful discussions with Chandra Varma, Andrew Mackenzie, Andrey Chubukov and Jan Zaanen.
+This work is supported by the Department of Energy, Office of Basic Energy Sciences, under Contract No. DEAC02-76SF00515.
+EB acknowledges financial support from the European Research Council (ERC) under grant HQMAT (grant no. 817799), the Israel-US Binational Science Foundation (BSF), and the hospitality of the Aspen Center for Physics, supported by NSF grant PHY-1607611, where part of this work was done.
 CHM is supported by an NSF graduate fellowship.
-Collaborative work for this paper was made possible by the Nordita program ``Bounding Transport and Chaos in Condensed Matter and Holography'', which was additionally funded by ICAM (the Institute for Complex Adaptive Matter) and Vetenskapradet.
+Collaborative work for this paper was made possible by the Nordita program ``Bounding Transport and Chaos in Condensed Matter and Holography'', which was additionally funded by ICAM and Vetenskapradet.}